chaymaemerhrioui1/chaymaemerhrioui1/README.md

 ## 💫 About Me:
-im student in 5th year of Data Engineering at ENSAH
+A passionate Data and Software Engineering Student at ENSAH

+📫 How to reach me merhriouichaymae@gmail.com

 ### 🌐 Socials: